-Farmers, restaurateurs working to turn north Simcoe into culinary destination
+Farmers, restaurateurs working to turn north Simcoe into culinary destination - Archived

 Farm2Door, a collaboration of north Simcoe farmers and producers, is launching a wholesale service in order to better connect local growers with local restaurants.